Australia’s Most Amazing McDonald’s Restaurants

 Looking more like Sydney’s latest trendy breakfast spot and with not a golden arch in sight, ‘The Corner’ in Camperdown is a McDonald’s with a difference.

-The unique McCafe has its own specific menu, focusing on healthier food, and sports a white exterior that provides few clues as to its fast food heritage.
+Opened in 2014, the unique McCafe has its own specific menu, focusing on healthier food, and sports a white exterior that provides few clues as to its fast food heritage.

 George St, Sydney